Zephkek/InstaFlate/README.md

 2. **Exchange Messages**
    - Participants send text and voice messages in the chat.
 3. **Trigger the Exploit**
-   - A participant attempts to 'like' a message containing the malformed drawable resource.
+   - A participant attempts to 'like' a message  or tries to type extensively and or interact with other senders message
 4. **Observe the Impact**
    - Instagram crashes on all devices that render the affected message.